Blackpool weather forecast: This is when heavy rain will hit Blackpool today

 What will the weather be like tomorrow in Blackpool?

-Tomorrow will see rain throughout most of the day, with a maximum temperature of 14C.
+Tomorrow is set to be cloudy throughout most of the day, with heavy rain set to hit from 5pm onward.
+Maximum temperature of 11C.

 What is the long-term forecast for Blackpool?